The Hood (Marvel Comics): "Siege"

 During the 2010 storyline "Siege", the Hood is present at the Cabal when Norman Osborn assembles them to discuss Asgard.
-Upon Doctor Doom's demanding that Norman brings Namor to him, Norman Osborn has Doctor Doom attacked by an unknown assailant.
+After Doctor Doom demands that Osborn brings Namor to him, Osborn has Doom attacked by an unknown assailant.
 After the attack, Osborn examines the body to see that it is not Doom, but a small swarm of robotic insects inside a Doombot.
 The insects attack the Cabal.
 Under the suggestion of Loki, the Hood flees from the attack.